Needles Lighthouse

 The Needles Lighthouse is an active 19th century lighthouse on the outermost of the chalk rocks at The Needles on the Isle of Wight in the United Kingdom, near sea level.
-Designed by James Walker, for Trinity House at a cost of £20,000, it was completed in 1859 from granite blocks.
+Designed by James Walker for Trinity House, it was constructed from granite blocks and completed in 1859 at a cost of £20,000.
 It stands 33.25 m high and is a circular tower with straight sides.
 It replaced an earlier light tower on top of a cliff overhanging Scratchell's Bay, which was first lit on 29 September 1786.

 The first lighthouse

 In 1781 a group of merchants and ship owners petitioned Trinity House for navigation lights to be provided around the western approaches to the Solent.
 The response was positive, but it was not until 1785 that construction began, on three new lighthouses: one on the clifftop above the Needles, one on Hurst Point and one on St Catherine's Down (which was left unfinished and never lit); all three were designed by Richard Jupp.

 From September the following year the Needles light was operational.
 It was described as 'a low truncated cone, situated on the highest point of the lofty cliffs [...], and near the edge of the cliff, forming the western extremity of the island'; however, its height of 496 ft above sea level meant it was often obscured by fog and sea mists, a problem that eventually led to its replacement some 70 years later.
 Illumination was provided by 13 Argand lamps with parabolic reflectors; The light initially shone white, but on 1 March 1840 it was altered to display a red light, so as not to be confused with the newly erected lighthouse on St Catherine's Point.
 Prior to its decommissioning, the light shone red to seaward but white from St Alban's Head to Hurst Point.